waimea-jrainbow/200DTD-DnD-listings/docs/1-sprint-1-prototype.md

 ### Testing

-I took this to my end-user and got some feedback: so far this will work well however a confirmation page for deleting campaigns would be good
+I took this to my end-user and got some feedback:

+> so far this will work well however a confirmation page for deleting campaigns would be good

 ### Changes / Improvements

-I added a extra frame when the user clicks delete on a campaign they will be asked if they wish to proceed
+I added a extra frame when the user clicks delete on a campaign they will be asked if they wish to proceed before it gets deleted

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/proto/j3IUsdlrgKGXLjw3wtHZr1/D-D-v2?node-id=11-97&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=11%3A98&embed-host=share" allowfullscreen></iframe>